alexsocha/luckyblockmod.com/client/src/download-fabric.md

 ## Install instructions

-1. Install fabric (instructions coming soon).
+1. Download and run the latest <a href="https://fabricmc.net/use/">Fabric Installer</a>.
+2. Download the <a href="https://www.curseforge.com/minecraft/mc-mods/fabric-api/files">Fabric API</a>, choosing a version compatible with Minecraft >=\{{meta.min_minecraft_version}}.
+Place this in your <a href="https://minecraft.gamepedia.com/.minecraft">.minecraft</a>/mods folder.
-2. Place the Lucky Block .jar file in your <a href="https://minecraft.gamepedia.com/.minecraft">.minecraft</a>/mods folder.
+3. Place the Lucky Block .jar file in your <a href="https://minecraft.gamepedia.com/.minecraft">.minecraft</a>/mods folder.
-3. Run Minecraft again, now with the Lucky Block installed.
+4. Run Minecraft with the Lucky Block mod installed!

 {{/markdown}}
 {{/content}}